pacciu/salestaxes/README.md

 - an item with quantity 2
 - all items with no taxes

-Thus, there is a bad test with an item with negative price and shoulds throw a [Negative Price Exception](src/main/java/com/lastminute/marcoluly/exceptions/NotNegativePriceException.java)
+Furthermore, there is a bad test with an item with negative price and shoulds throw a [Negative Price Exception](src/main/java/com/lastminute/marcoluly/exceptions/NotNegativePriceException.java)